Software I use, hardware I rely on, and the tools that keep me productive.

 Custom PC — Ryzen 7 7800X3D / RTX 5070 Ti / 64GB RAM

-Self-built custom PC.
-The 7800X3D is a beast for both development workloads and gaming, and the 5070 Ti handles anything I throw at it from gaming to lightning fast local AI model voice transcription inference.
+Self-built.
+The 7800X3D handles development and gaming without fuss, and the 5070 Ti is enough to run local AI models for fast voice transcription.
 64GB of RAM means I never have to think about closing browser tabs.

 MSI MPG 321CURX